Head and Neck Cancers

 What are cancers of the head and neck?

-Cancers that are known collectively as head and neck cancers usually begin in the squamous cells that line the moist, mucosal surfaces inside the head and neck (for example, inside the mouth, the nose, and the throat).
-These squamous cell cancers are often referred to as squamous cell carcinomas of the head and neck.
-Head and neck cancers can also begin in the salivary glands, but salivary gland cancers are relatively uncommon.
-Salivary glands contain many different types of cells that can become cancerous, so there are many different types of salivary gland cancer.
+Cancers that are known collectively as head and neck cancers usually begin in the squamous cells that line the mucosal surfaces of the head and neck (for example, those inside the mouth, throat, and voice box).
+These cancers are referred to as squamous cell carcinomas of the head and neck.
+Head and neck cancers can also begin in the salivary glands, sinuses, or muscles or nerves in the head and neck, but these types of cancer are much less common than squamous cell carcinomas (1, 2).

 Oral cavity: Includes the lips, the front two-thirds of the tongue, the gums, the lining inside the cheeks and lips, the floor (bottom) of the mouth under the tongue, the hard palate (bony top of the mouth), and the small area of the gum behind the wisdom teeth.

-Larynx: The larynx, also called the voicebox, is a short passageway formed by cartilage just below the pharynx in the neck.
-The larynx contains the vocal cords.
-It also has a small piece of tissue, called the epiglottis, which moves to cover the larynx to prevent food from entering the air passages.
+Voice box (larynx): The voice box is a short passageway formed by cartilage just below the pharynx in the neck.
+The voice box contains the vocal cords.
+It also has a small piece of tissue, called the epiglottis, which moves to cover the voice box to prevent food from entering the air passages.

 Paranasal sinuses and nasal cavity: The paranasal sinuses are small hollow spaces in the bones of the head surrounding the nose.
 The nasal cavity is the hollow space inside the nose.

-Sometimes, cancerous squamous cells can be found in the lymph nodes of the upper neck when there is no evidence of cancer in other parts of the head and neck (1).
-When this happens, the cancer is called metastatic squamous neck cancer with unknown (occult) primary.
-More information about this cancer type can be found in Metastatic Squamous Neck Cancer with Occult Primary (PDQ®).
+If a squamous cell carcinoma of the head and neck is going to spread, it almost always does so locally and/or to the lymph nodes in the neck.
+Sometimes, cancerous squamous cells can be found in the lymph nodes of the upper neck when there is no evidence of cancer in other parts of the head and neck, possibly because the original primary tumor is too small.
+When this happens, the cancer is called metastatic squamous cell carcinoma with unknown (occult) primary.
+More information about this cancer type can be found in the Metastatic Squamous Neck Cancer with Occult Primary (PDQ®) cancer treatment summary.

 What causes cancers of the head and neck?

-Alcohol and tobacco use (including smokeless tobacco, sometimes called “chewing tobacco” or “snuff”) are the two most important risk factors for head and neck cancers, especially cancers of the oral cavity, oropharynx, hypopharynx, and larynx (2–5).
-At least 75% of head and neck cancers are caused by tobacco and alcohol use (6).
-People who use both tobacco and alcohol are at greater risk of developing these cancers than people who use either tobacco or alcohol alone (6–8).
-Tobacco and alcohol use are not risk factors for salivary gland cancers.
+Alcohol and tobacco use (including secondhand smoke and smokeless tobacco, sometimes called “chewing tobacco” or “snuff”) are the two most important risk factors for head and neck cancers, especially cancers of the oral cavity, hypopharynx, and voice box (3–7).
+People who use both tobacco and alcohol are at greater risk of developing these cancers than people who use either tobacco or alcohol alone (8, 9).
+Most head and neck squamous cell carcinomas of the mouth and voice box are caused by tobacco and alcohol use (8).

-Infection with cancer-causing types of human papillomavirus (HPV), especially HPV type 16, is a risk factor for some types of head and neck cancers, particularly oropharyngeal cancers that involve the tonsils or the base of the tongue (9–11).
-In the United States, the incidence of oropharyngeal cancers caused by HPV infection is increasing, while the incidence of oropharyngeal cancers related to other causes is falling (9).
-More information is available at the HPV and Cancer page.
+Infection with cancer-causing types of human papillomavirus (HPV), especially HPV type 16, is a risk factor for oropharyngeal cancers that involve the tonsils or the base of the tongue (10–12).
+In the United States, the incidence of oropharyngeal cancers caused by HPV infection is increasing, while the incidence of oropharyngeal cancers related to other causes is falling (10).
+About three-quarters of all oropharyngeal cancers are caused by chronic HPV infection (13, 14).
+Although HPV can be detected in other head and neck cancers, it appears to be the cause of cancer formation only in the oropharynx.
+The reasons for this are poorly understood.

 Occupational exposure.
-Occupational exposure to wood dust is a risk factor for nasopharyngeal cancer (14, 15).
-Certain industrial exposures, including exposures to asbestos and synthetic fibers, have been associated with cancer of the larynx, but the increase in risk remains controversial (18).
-People working in certain jobs in the construction, metal, textile, ceramic, logging, and food industries may have an increased risk of cancer of the larynx (19).
-Industrial exposure to wood or nickel dust or formaldehyde is a risk factor for cancers of the paranasal sinuses and nasal cavity (20–22).
+Occupational exposure to wood dust is a risk factor for nasopharyngeal cancer (17, 18).
+Certain industrial exposures, including exposures to asbestos and synthetic fibers, have been associated with cancer of the voice box, but the increase in risk remains controversial (19).
+People working in certain jobs in the construction, metal, textile, ceramic, logging, and food industries may have an increased risk of cancer of the voice box (20).
+Industrial exposure to wood dust, nickel dust, or formaldehyde is a risk factor for cancers of the paranasal sinuses and nasal cavity (21–23).

-Pharynx.
-Trouble breathing or speaking; pain when swallowing; pain in the neck or the throat that does not go away; frequent headaches, pain, or ringing in the ears; or trouble hearing.
+Throat (pharynx).
+Pain when swallowing; pain in the neck or the throat that does not go away; pain or ringing in the ears; or trouble hearing.

 Paranasal sinuses and nasal cavity.
 Sinuses that are blocked and do not clear; chronic sinus infections that do not respond to treatment with antibiotics; bleeding through the nose; frequent headaches, swelling or other trouble with the eyes; pain in the upper teeth; or problems with dentures.